InfiniteInteractive/LimitlessSDK/README.md

 * Windows only (for the moment)

-##The Framework is split across several Dlls.
+##The Framework is split across several libraries.

 * _sdk/Base_ - provides basics for the plugin system, attribute system, serializer/un, logger, etc...
 * _sdk/Media_ - provides the media plugin system, basic media sample, plugin factory, clock, and OpenGl/OpenCL support